-FEU Tech continuous to be one of the preferred schools for engineering and information technology as it opened its AY 2019-2020 with 10,290 students.
+FEU Tech continuous to be one of the preferred schools for engineering and information technology as it opened its AY 2019-2020 with a total 10,273 students for its tertiary and senior high school programs.

 11. Seasonal aspects that has a material effect on financial statements: